winsnip-official/winscan/README.md

 **Want to add your chain?** Create a JSON config in `Chains/` directory and submit a PR!

-## 🤝 Sponsors
+## 🤝 Partners

-We are proud to be sponsored by these amazing projects:
+We are proud to partner with these amazing projects:

 <div align="center">